fludmann/pdsnd_github/README.md

 ### Date created
-Include the date you created this project and README file.
+This project was created on 2018_11_28

 ### Project Title
 Replace the Project Title

 ### Description
-Describe what your project is about and what it does

-### Files used
-Include the files used
+This project is to learn how to use git and github with a real project

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.